 Any student who receives a final grade lower than "C" in any core course (MDL prefix) must repeat the course.
-Students failing to obtain "C" or better in any two MDL prefix courses will not be able to progress in the Medical Laboratory Technology program.
+Students failing to obtain a "C" or better in any two MDL prefix courses will not be able to progress in the MDL program.
 Courses with the MDL prefix must be completed successfully prior to entering the final coordinated internship courses.

 Malpractice insurance coverage will be furnished by the college.
 It is recommended that the student have appropriate health insurance.
 The student is responsible for covering the cost of medical care required while in the clinical setting.
-Students are responsible for securing any required uniforms and lab coats as required by the clinical site.
+Students are responsible for securing any uniforms and lab coats required by the clinical site.

-Upon satisfactory completion of the five-semester program, the graduate will be eligible to take Medical Laboratory Technology registry examinations (e.g., ASCP, AMT or equivalent) for national certification.
+Upon satisfactory completion of the five-semester program, the graduate will be eligible to take Medical Laboratory Technology registry examinations (e.g., ASCP, AMT, or equivalent) for national certification.
+This exam is not a requirement for graduation; however, it is strongly recommended and may be required for employment, depending upon the employer.

-The Medical Laboratory Technology (MDL) classes may be taken for retraining by certified technologists who have been out of the field for a period of time.
+The MDL classes may be taken for retraining by certified technologists who have been out of the field for a period of time.
 Permission of the program head is required prior to registration.

-Courses in the program are offered on campus as well as via distance learning with in-person or proctor required.
+Courses in the program are offered on campus as well as via distance learning with an in-person or proctor required.
 Students in the distance program must attend mandatory laboratory classes offered at the distance learning sites.
 Tests may be taken at an approved testing center as determined by the faculty member and the program head.